 All three royal family members looked splendid, what a lovely start to the tour.

-Another look at HM and Kate today.
+Another look at the Duchess today.

 One other item of note today, yet another addition to Kate’s calendar.
 Just as the royals arrived in Leicester this morning Clarence House tweeted the following:

 Great Art Quest introduces children from deprived areas of the UK to the visual arts by partnering schools with local galleries, professional artists and storytellers, and providing them with the skills and confidence to create their own work.

 The Duchess of Cambridge has a personal interest in the arts and supporting young children, and The Prince of Wales is taking this opportunity to show the successful educational work His Foundation for Children & the Arts has been doing in London.